Diplomatic Text

 Letter Description

 Summary: Note from Charlotte Finch to Mary Hamilton.
-She writes that she is a ‘poor dumb sufferer’ for she has lost her voice and if she had not she would have begged Hamilton to visit her.
+She writes that she is a ‘poor dumb sufferer’, for she has lost her voice.
+She would otherwise have begged Hamilton to visit her.
 She has much pain in her mouth and face and a sore throat.
-She also makes enquiries on Hamilton’s health as she has been experiencing a pain in her face.
+She also makes enquiries on Hamilton’s health, as she too has been experiencing a pain in her face.

 Length: 1 sheet, 98 words